diptobiswas/CI-finalproject/README.md

 Each model is self-contained in its own Jupyter Notebook file, where dependencies are automatically checked and downloaded.

 The Naive Bayes classifier (`naivebayes.ipynb`) was created first and is responsible for processing the audio dataset into embeddings.
 These embeddings are then saved locally for other classifiers to access.
-Thus, **Naive Bayes should be run** **first**.
+Thus, **run Naive Bayes first** **before any other classifier**.

 Execute each Notebook file by pressing 'Run All' in each Notebook's upper toolbar.